Ryusid/AutoscalingProject/README.md

 sudo usermod -ag docker $USER && newgrp docker
 ```

+- You can choose to use Minikube by setting `--driver=none` which will run minikube directly on the machine/VM.

-- Ensure you have the required permissions to install packages if needed (Helm will be downloaded in the script, so you must be able to execute the necessary package installations).
+- Ensure you have the necessary user permissions (Ansible will need to download utils that will need it).

 ## Files Included

-- `automation-script.sh`: The shell script that automates the entire deployment process.
+- `ansible/playbook.yml`: The ansible playbook that automates the entire deployment process.
+- `ansible/clean.yml`: The ansible playbook that cleans the entire thing.
 - `Redis-master.yml`, `Redis-replicas.yml`, `BackendDep.yml`, `ReactDep.yml`, `Service-monitoring.yml`: Kubernetes YAML files for the various deployments and configurations.
 - `projet-grafana-dashboard.json`: The JSON file used to import the Grafana dashboard.